grame-cncm/faustwasm/README.md

 #### Creating a Progressive Web Application (PWA) of a Faust DSP

-You can create a standalone Progressive Web Application using the same command line:
+You can create a standalone Progressive Web Application using the command line:

 ```bash
 node scripts/faust2wasm.js test/rev.dsp test/rev -pwa